 Dual degrees are formal programs and approved through the graduate curricular processes, where students are simultaneously enrolled in both that result in the awarding of two degrees.
 The primary benefit of dual degrees is that the total number of credits required to earn them is reduced or shared in particular cases.
 UNLV offers dual degrees between two graduate programs and between a graduate program and a professional program.
 Dual degrees consisting of either a grad and a professional program or two grad programs may be built in one of two ways: 1.
 There is a reasonable reduction in the total number of graduate degree credits aligned to accreditation requirements and best practices in the specific disciplines among peer or aspirational peer institutions or 2.
-There is no reduction in the total number of graduate degree or professional/grad degree credits but one degree may typically transfer 6-12 credits to the other depending on and aligned to accreditation standards and best practices in the specific disciplines among peer or aspirational peer institutions.
+There is no reduction in the total number of graduate degree degree credits to the other depending on and aligned to accreditation standards and best practices in the specific disciplines in the specific disciplines among peer or aspirational peer or aspirational peer institutions.